 Make sure to check your hooks every few casts, nothing dulls the action of a spinning lure like a tail of slime.

 Bait fishing for trout in the rain.

 This might just be the best time to bait fish for trout.
 During the rain, a lot of worms leave their barrows and travel overland.
-Many end up getting washed into the rivers.
-Trout and other rivers are unlikely to turn down an easy meal.
+Many end up getting washed away.
+Trout and other fish are unlikely to turn down such an easy meal.

-Presenting a worm, beneath a float across slow flowing pools is an excellent rainy day option.
+Floating a worm across a pool is an excellent rainy day option.
 If fishing a lake, target stream mouths.
-A lot of worms and bugs get washed into the lake and that is where the trout gather.
+Simply allow the current to carry the bobber and worm into the lake.
+A lot of worms and bugs get washed into the lake and that is where the trout gather to intercept them.